FORGOTTEN MOTOCROSS TECH: SUPER SECRET HUSQVARNA PROTOTYPES HIDDEN FOR 40 YEARS

-Lars in the background snooping around the race shop of some of his old Husqvarna buddies.
+Lars Larsson in the background snooping around the race shop of some of his old Husqvarna buddies.

 All is well here, but racing is not as much fun in Sweden as at Glen Helen.
 Here in Sweden I have to race against riders who are 30 or 40 years younger than me, so I keep to the “back of the pack!”

 I am sending you some pictures of things that very few people have ever seen.
 My guess is that it was a hush-hush deal back when the Italians bought Husqvarna and moved it to Italy.
-This rare prototype accidentally got left behind in Sweden.
+These rare prototypes accidentally got left behind in Sweden.